psegarel/bald-funkster/README.md

 bald-funkster
 =============

-General repository for Drupal distributions &amp; other code stuff
+General repository for Drupal distributions
+& other development stuff.